-Tim began teaching at CMU in 2002 as an Adjunct Professor of Operations Management and Manufacturing at the Tepper School of Business.
+Professor Zak began teaching at CMU in 2002 as an Adjunct Professor of Operations Management and Manufacturing at the Tepper School of Business.
 In 2005, he also joined the adjunct faculty at the Heinz College where he focused on courses related to social entrepreneurship and innovation.
-From January 2007 until May 2010, Tim was the Executive Director of Carnegie Mellon’s start-up programs in Australia.
+From January 2007 until May 2010, he was the Executive Director of Carnegie Mellon’s start-up programs in Australia.
 While in Australia, he was named to the inaugural board of The Australian Centre for Social Innovation (www.tacsi.org.au), an organization focused on tackling the country's most greatest social challenges.

 MBA, New York University

 MS, Rensselaer Polytechnic Institute